ChaoGu92/CFCE-BRG/README.md

 # CFCE-BRG
+This is a repository for the paper named "Liveness and Deadlock-freeness Verification and Enforcement in Bounded Petri Nets Using Basis Reachability Graphs".

-Benchmarks of the CFCE Basis Reachability Graph
+Please see the PDF file named "Benchmarks of the CFCE Basis Reachability Graph.pdf" for three additional benchmarks corresponding to the paper.